Attilasarkany/EconQuantitativeMethods/README.md

 Poject 1:

-1. Solve Mortensen-Pissarides model
+1. Compute the discrete-time version of a Mortensen-Pissarides model with aggregate fuctuations

-2. Root-finding methods: Bisection method, secant method, Newton's method, Jacobi's method, Seidel's method
+2. Root-finding methods

-3. Discretize autoregressive(AR) process: Tauchen's method, Rouwenhorst's method
+3. Discretize autoregressive(AR) process: Rouwenhorst's method, Tauchen's method (Rouwenhorst's is preferred here because the AR process is very persistent)

-4. Simulate from a Markov Chain
+4. Simulate from a Markov Chain by iteration